faithnjoki/Delani-Studio/readme.md

 Developer: Faith Njoki Muthoni

 ## Description
-The website has detailed information about Delani studio and What they do.Some Portfolio is Also included
+The website has detailed information about Delani studio and What they do.

 ## Setup/Installation Requirements
-The link to my live projects is https://faithnjoki.github.io/Portfolio/ It works with any browser.No bugs reported but the work is prone to change.
+The link to my live projects is
+It works with any browser.No bugs reported but the work is prone to change.

 ## Technologies Used